geospatialem/tools/Colors.md

 * [CMYK to RBG Converter](http://www.ginifab.com/feeds/pms/cmyk_to_rgb.php): Convert from CMYK to RGB, and HEX.
 Super useful when trying to get HEX codes from Esri products to the web.
 * [Palettable](http://www.palettable.io): Generate color palettes using the knowledge of millions of designers.
 * [Open Colors](https://yeun.github.io/open-color): Color scheme for UI design, designed with color blind users in mind.
+* [The Influence of Color](https://medium.com/shades-of-gray/the-influence-of-color-52eea4dfa9fc) (article): Choosing a palette in photography.